joeypiccola/joeypiccola.github.io/_posts/2018-09-30-puppet-tasks-via-powershell.md

 Invoke-WebRequest -Uri $hoststr -Method Post -Headers $headers -Body $req
 ```

 The output is as follows.
+From here we can see we successfully executed the task and produced the job ID of `494`.

 ```
 StatusCode        : 202